Leppävaara – Cluster of traffic and business

 The Leppävaara centre is being developed as a dense urban area relying on sustainable traffic where housing and services go hand in hand.

-In the next 10 years, Leppävaara will grow through residential and commercial construction.
-Housing for an additional 10,000 people will be finished by 2025.
+In the next 10 years, the central Leppävaara will grow through residential and commercial construction.
+Housing for an additional 10,000 people will be finished by 2030.
 By that time, the first transversal track of the greater Helsinki area will be in use and will connect Leppävaara to the Otaniemi campus and metro station.

 The currently wide range of services will be further increased as the new Hatsinanpuisto business and sports centre will be in use.